Andrew G. Britt

 Project Developer, Windows into English Avenue and Vine City

-Bulldozed: São Paulo and Chicago, Spring 2019 (Northwestern University)
+Bulldozed: São Paulo and Chicago, Spring 2020 (UNCSA) and Spring 2019 (Northwestern University)

 Hitchhiking the Atlantic, Spring 2015 (Emory University) and Winter 2019 (Northwestern University)